 There has been a great deal of concern raised over the quality of the police investigation carried out by the Scottsdale Police Department.
 They did not have a dedicated homicide department in 1978 and were not used to murders of this magnitude.
 Furthermore, evidence recently published gives some disturbing insight into the examination of Bob Crane’s body at the crime scene, carried out by Maricopa County Medical Examiner, Dr. Heinze Karnitschinig.

-Dr Karnitschinig, keen to observe the injuries to Crane’s skull in detail, began to examine Bob Crane while he was still on his bed where he was killed, to the extent that he even shaved a section of his hair behind his ear to get a better look at the wound.
-While his intentions may have been honourable, this process introduces contamination at the crime scene making forensic evidence severely compromised.
+Dr. Karnitschinig, keen to observe the injuries to Crane’s skull in detail, began to examine Bob Crane while he was still on his bed where he was killed, to the extent that he even shaved a section of his hair behind his ear to get a better look at the wound.
+While his intentions may have been honorable, this process introduces contamination at the crime scene making forensic evidence severely compromised.

-The formal autopsy of Bob Crane’s body was carried out the day after the murder, by Dr Thomas Jarvis.
+The formal autopsy of Bob Crane’s body was carried out the day after the murder, by Dr. Thomas Jarvis.
 It confirmed that Crane had died from two heavy and violent blows to his head.
 It is thought he was asleep at the time of the attack with no time to respond, dying within minutes.
 The electrical cord did not cause Crane’s death and may have been used to prevent any screams from him while he was dying.

-In Who Killed Bob Crane? finally some answers to this mystery may be found.
+In Who Killed Bob Crane? finally, some answers to this mystery may be found.
 Bob Crane’s children have spent decades not knowing exactly what happened to their father and who was responsible.
 As explained by his son Robert Crane, “…after all these years, John Hook has ignited a firestorm in my family.
 There is hope, interest, and a yearning for a resolution.
 If John can turn over a leaf and discover one iota of new detail, then his journey has been well worth it.”